vripoche/presentation-bdd/README.md

 ## What are advantages of TDD ?

 * Help you to write reliable code
-* Prevent overkill, you code only that you need
+* Prevent overkill, you code only what you need
 * Cover 100% of the code without any efforts
-* Each test is independant each others, tests can be isolated
+* Each test is independant from each others, tests can be isolated

 ## What are disavantages of TDD ?